Why Queensland Is Perfect for Adventure Travel

 • Check weather forecast and park advisories for your destination

-• Arrive the night before early-morning tours — many guests base themselves in Brisbane or the Gold Coast
+• Arrive the night before early-morning tours — many guests base in Brisbane or the Gold Coast

 • Charge all devices, pack a power bank, and download offline maps